 - Greed

 - Wealth (Money, Property, Power, Security, Wellbeing)

 - Value of Life

 - Courage

-• Love (Family, Friendship, Relationships)
+- Love (Family, Friendship, Relationships)

-- Identity and Belonging - Land Scarcity
+- Identity and Belonging

-Sustainability
+- Sustainability

+- Land Scarcity

 - Technology

 - Cultural Rivalries

 - Social Responsibility

 - 1. The video has a clear theme and markets it to the correct audience. - 2.
-The video is professionally presented and visually attractive. - 3.
+The video is professionally presented, visually attractive and engaging. - 3.
 Relevant imagery, words and phrases from the novel are included. - 4.
 Creative film techniques are used. - 5.
 Any text included has been edited for spelling and grammar. - 6.
 The video is approximately 60 seconds in length.